OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-19.md

 # Leviticus Chapter 19

 ## Leviticus 19:1
-The Lord said to Moses,
+The Lord spoke to Moses, saying:

 ## Leviticus 19:2
-“Speak to the entire assembly of Israel and say to them: Be holy, because I, the Lord your God, am holy.
+“Speak to the whole assembly of the children of Israel and tell them: ‘You shall be holy, for I, the Lord your God, am holy.

 ## Leviticus 19:3
-Each of you must respect your mother and father, and you must keep My Sabbaths.
+Each of you shall respect his mother and father, and you shall observe my Sabbaths.
 I am the Lord your God.

 ## Leviticus 19:4
-Do not turn to idols or make metal gods for yourselves.
+Do not turn to idols or make for yourselves gods of cast metal.
 I am the Lord your God.

 ## Leviticus 19:5
-When you sacrifice a fellowship offering to the Lord, do it so it will be accepted.
+When you offer a sacrifice of fellowship offerings to the Lord, you must offer it in such a way that it will be accepted on your behalf.

 ## Leviticus 19:6
-It must be eaten on the day you sacrifice it or the next day.
-Anything left until the third day must be burned.
+It shall be eaten on the day you offer it, or on the next day; anything left over until the third day must be burned with fire.

 ## Leviticus 19:7
-If any is eaten on the third day, it is impure and will not be accepted.
+If any of it is eaten on the third day, it is impure and will not be accepted.

 ## Leviticus 19:8
-Anyone who eats it will bear the consequences and be cut off.
+Anyone who eats it will bear the consequences of his guilt, for he has profaned what is holy to the Lord; that person shall be cut off from his people.

 ## Leviticus 19:9
-When you reap your harvest, do not harvest to the edges or gather the gleanings.
+When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.

 ## Leviticus 19:10
-Do not go over your vineyard a second time or pick up fallen grapes.
+Do not go over your vineyard again or gather the fallen grapes.
 Leave them for the poor and the foreigner.
+I am the Lord your God.

 ## Leviticus 19:11
-Do not steal.
-Do not lie.
-Do not deceive one another.
+You shall not steal, nor lie, nor deceive one another.

 ## Leviticus 19:12
-Do not swear falsely by My name.
+You shall not swear falsely by my name, thereby profaning the name of your God.
+I am the Lord.

 ## Leviticus 19:13
 Do not defraud or rob your neighbour.
-Do not hold back a worker’s wages.
+Do not hold back the wages of a hired worker overnight.

 ## Leviticus 19:14
-Do not curse the deaf or put a stumbling block in front of the blind.
+Do not curse the deaf or put a stumbling block before the blind, but fear your God.
+I am the Lord.

 ## Leviticus 19:15
-Do not pervert justice.
-Do not show partiality to the poor or favouritism to the great.
+Do not pervert justice; do not show partiality to the poor or favouritism to the great, but judge your neighbour fairly.

 ## Leviticus 19:16
-Do not spread slander or endanger your neighbour’s life.
+Do not go about spreading slander among your people.
+Do not do anything that endangers your neighbour’s life.
+I am the Lord.

 ## Leviticus 19:17
-Do not hate a fellow Israelite in your heart.
-Rebuke your neighbour frankly so you will not share in their guilt.
+Do not hate your fellow countryman in your heart.
+Rebuke your neighbour frankly so you will not share in his guilt.

 ## Leviticus 19:18
-Do not seek revenge or bear a grudge.
-Love your neighbour as yourself.
+Do not seek revenge or bear a grudge against anyone among your people, but love your neighbour as yourself.
 I am the Lord.

 ## Leviticus 19:19
-Keep My decrees.
-Do not mate different kinds of animals.
+Keep my decrees.
+Do not breed different kinds of animals.
 Do not plant your field with two kinds of seed.
 Do not wear clothing woven of two kinds of material.

 ## Leviticus 19:20
-If a man sleeps with a slave woman promised to another man but not yet redeemed or freed, there must be punishment, but not death.
-They must bring a guilt offering.
+If a man has sexual relations with a woman who is a slave and promised to another man, but who has not been redeemed or given her freedom, there must be due punishment.
+They shall not be put to death, because she was not free.

 ## Leviticus 19:21
-The priest shall make atonement for him with the ram of the guilt offering.
+The man must bring a ram to the entrance of the tent of meeting for a guilt offering to the Lord.

 ## Leviticus 19:22
-The priest shall make atonement, and he will be forgiven.
+With the ram of the guilt offering, the priest shall make atonement for him before the Lord for the sin he has committed, and his sin will be forgiven.

 ## Leviticus 19:23
-When you enter the land and plant trees, consider the fruit forbidden for three years.
+When you enter the land and plant any kind of fruit tree, regard its fruit as forbidden.
+For three years it will be forbidden to you; it must not be eaten.

 ## Leviticus 19:24
-In the fourth year all the fruit is holy and an offering of praise.
+In the fourth year all its fruit shall be holy, an offering of praise to the Lord.

 ## Leviticus 19:25
-In the fifth year you may eat its fruit.
+But in the fifth year you may eat its fruit, so that its yield may increase for you.
+I am the Lord your God.

 ## Leviticus 19:26
-Do not eat meat with blood still in it.
+You shall not eat any meat with the blood still in it.
+You shall not practise divination or seek omens.

 ## Leviticus 19:27
-Do not practise divination or seek omens.
+Do not cut the hair at the sides of your head or clip off the edges of your beard.

 ## Leviticus 19:28
-Do not cut your bodies or tattoo yourselves.
+Do not cut your bodies for the dead or put tattoo marks on yourselves.
+I am the Lord.

 ## Leviticus 19:29
-Do not degrade your daughter by making her a prostitute.
+Do not degrade your daughter by making her a prostitute, or the land will turn to prostitution and be filled with wickedness.

 ## Leviticus 19:30
-Observe My Sabbaths and revere My sanctuary.
+Observe my Sabbaths and have reverence for my sanctuary.
+I am the Lord.

 ## Leviticus 19:31
-Do not turn to mediums or spiritists.
+Do not turn to mediums or seek out spiritists, for you will be defiled by them.
+I am the Lord your God.

 ## Leviticus 19:32
-Stand up in the presence of the aged, show respect for the elderly.
+Stand up in the presence of the aged, show respect for the elderly and revere your God.
+I am the Lord.

 ## Leviticus 19:33
-Do not mistreat or oppress a foreigner.
+When a foreigner resides among you in your land, do not mistreat him.

 ## Leviticus 19:34
-The foreigner living among you must be treated as your native-born.
-Love them as yourself.
+The foreigner residing among you must be treated as your native-born.
+Love him as yourself, for you were foreigners in Egypt.
+I am the Lord your God.

 ## Leviticus 19:35
-Do not use dishonest standards in measurements.
+Do not use dishonest standards when measuring length, weight or quantity.

 ## Leviticus 19:36
-Use honest scales, weights, and measures.
-I am the Lord your God.
+Use honest scales and honest weights, an honest ephah and an honest hin.
+I am the Lord your God, who brought you out of Egypt.

 ## Leviticus 19:37
-Keep all My decrees and laws and follow them.
-I am the Lord.
+Keep all my decrees and all my laws and follow them.
+I am the Lord.’”